jwjosefy/MovieHash/README.md

 Note please, the original hashing algorithm is already opensource.

 ### How to use:
-Compile it and use as a command line tool.
+Compile and use it as a command line tool.
+It'll launch OpenSubtitles website seeking the movie's hash.

 That's all!

 **Sugestion:**
 Copy the binary into some folder on your path (eg.: C:\Windows) **AND / OR** create a link to the EXE into your *Send To* folder.